toposware/frost/README.md

 ## WARNING

-This codedebase is under development and is at an academic proof-of-concept prototype level.
+This codebase is under development and is at an academic proof-of-concept prototype level.
 In particular, this implementation has not received careful code review yet, and hence is NOT ready for production use.

 ## License